hevnsnt/Awesome_Incident_Response/README.md

 ### 1. Develop an Incident Response Plan and exercise it:

 Your company should have a comprehensive plan in place that outlines the steps to be taken in the event of a cyber attack or breach.
 An Awesome Incident Response Plan (IRP) should cover several key components to ensure an effective and coordinated response to cyber incidents.
-The [Preparation Chapter](./chapters/1%20-%20Preparation/preparation.md) goes into much more detail of what should be included in your Awesome Incident Response Plan (IRP)
+The Incident Response Plan section of the [Preparation Chapter](./chapters/1%20-%20Preparation/preparation.md#1-develop-an-incident-response-plan-and-exercise-it) goes into much more detail of what should be included in your Awesome Incident Response Plan (IRP)

 After you have a plan, Exercise it!
 There is a saying "Train like you fight, Fight like you trained" (or something like that).
 Run a table top exercise and validate the controls you put into place are working as you expected!
 Trust me you will find something that needs some adjustment.
 Need a place to start for a TTX idea?
 Go visit [@badthingsdaily](https://twitter.com/badthingsdaily) and pick something that might happen to you!